-To provide pupils with information about how well they have learned and understood a topic, and how they can continue to improve.

-• To inform parents about the achievement and progress of their children over a period of time.
+- To provide pupils with information about how well they have learned and what knowledge and skills they have acquired, and how they can continue to improve. - To inform parents about the achievement and progress of their children over a period of time. - To enable teachers to evaluate pupil learning at the end of a period, and to plan for subsequent teaching and learning.

-- To enable teachers to evaluate pupil learning at the end of a period, and to plan for subsequent teaching and learning. - To enable school leaders to monitor the performance of individual pupils and pupil groups, to identify required interventions, and to work with teachers to ensure that all pupils (eg. Pupil Premium and SEND) are supported to achieve sufficient progress and expected attainment.
+To enable school leaders to monitor the performance of individual pupils and pupil groups, to identify required interventions, and to work with teachers to ensure that all pupils (eg. Pupil Premium and SEND) are supported to achieve sufficient progress and expected attainment.